apache/spark/docs/building-spark.md

 to the `sharedSettings` val.
 See also [this PR](https://github.com/apache/spark/pull/2883/files) if you are unsure of where to add these lines.

+**Note:** If you are building PySpark and wish to run the full PySpark tests you will need to build an assembly JAR and also ensure you have built with hive support.

+{% highlight bash %}
+build/mvn -Pyarn -Phadoop-2.4 -Dhadoop.version=2.4.0 -DskipTests clean package -Phive -Phive-thriftserver
+{% endhighlight %}

 # Building a Runnable Distribution

 To create a Spark distribution like those distributed by the